Multiple benchmark refinance rates rose today.

 30-year fixed refinance

-The average 30-year fixed-refinance rate is 4.49 percent, up 8 basis points over the last seven days.
-A month ago, the average rate on a 30-year fixed refinance was lower, at 4.43 percent.
+The average 30-year fixed-refinance rate is 4.37 percent, up 2 basis points since the same time last week.
+A month ago, the average rate on a 30-year fixed refinance was higher, at 4.52 percent.

 15-year fixed refinance

-The average for a 15-year refi is currently running at 3.90 percent, up 7 basis points from a week ago.
+The average rate for a 15-year fixed refi is 3.65 percent, down 1 basis points over the last week.

-Monthly payments on a 15-year fixed refinance at that rate will cost around $735 per $100,000 borrowed.
-The bigger payment may be a little harder to find room for in your monthly budget than a 30-year mortgage payment would, but it comes with some big advantages: You’ll save thousands of dollars over the life of the loan in total interest paid and build equity much faster.
+Monthly payments on a 15-year fixed refinance at that rate will cost around $723 per $100,000 borrowed.
+Yes, that payment is much bigger than it would be on a 30-year mortgage, but it comes with some big advantages: You’ll save thousands of dollars over the life of the loan in total interest paid and build equity much more rapidly.

 10-year fixed refinance

-The average rate for a 10-year fixed-refinance loan is 3.82 percent, up 9 basis points since the same time last week.
+The average rate for a 10-year fixed-refinance loan is 3.65 percent, up 1 basis point from a week ago.

-Monthly payments on a 10-year fixed-rate refi at 3.82 percent would cost $999.67 per month for every $100,000 you borrow.
-As you can see, the hefty savings in interest costs you’ll reap with that short 10-year term comes with the downside of a much larger monthly payment.
+Monthly payments on a 10-year fixed-rate refi at 3.65 percent would cost $995.43 per month for every $100,000 you borrow.
+As you can see, the big savings in interest costs you’ll reap with that short 10-year term comes with the downside of a much larger monthly payment.

 Where rates are headed